Foreign Investment in Indonesia

 maintenance of electrical power installations.

-According to Article 41 (3) jo.
+As outlined in Article 41 (3) jo.
 Article 42 (2) jo.
 Article 43 jo.
-Appendix II GR No. 5/2021, The business license required by the representative office of foreign electric power support services depends on the risk level of business activities that are intended to be carried out.
-For instance, the consultancy in the field of electrical power installation under KBLI No. 71102 is considered a medium high-risk business activity.
-Thus, the representative office of foreign electric power support services shall need NIB issued by the OSS agency and a standard certificate issued by the central government or regional governments in accordance with their respective authorities based on the verification results of compliance with business activity implementation standards by the business owner.
+Appendix II GR No. 5/2021, the specific business license required for the representative office depends on the perceived risk level of intended business activities.
+For instance, consultancy in the field of electrical power installation under the KBLI No. 71102 is considered a medium high-risk business activity.
+Thus, the representative office of foreign electric power support services needs to secure an NIB issued by the OSS agency and a standard certificate issued by the central government or regional governments.
+These certificates are granted based on the verification of results of compliance with business activity implementation standards by the business owner.

-The representative office of foreign electric power support services also required to acquire certificate of business entity for electric power support services.
-Certificate of business entity for electric power support services is acquired through the business entity certification.
-Business entity certification is an assessment process to obtain formal acknowledgment of classification and qualification of the ability of business actors in the field of electricity support services.
-Certificate of business entity for electric power support services is granted by MoEMR or business entity certification agency accredited by MoEMR.
+Furthermore, the representative office is also obligated to obtain a certificate of business entity for electric power support services, acquired through the business entity certification process.
+Business entity certification is an assessment procedure designed to formally acknowledge the classification and qualification of business actors‘ abilities in the field of electricity support services.
+The certificate of business entity for electric power support services is granted by MoEMR or business entity certification agency accredited by MoEM.